xy-org/xy-lang-doc/docs/intro/index.md

 ## Newcomers to XY

-Newcomers are more than welcome to skim the documentation in order to get a feeling for the language.
-However a [step-by-step tutorial](TLD) is provided elsewhere.
+If you are new to the language it is advisable to start by reading the [step-by-step tutorial](/tutorial) as this documentation assumes some familiarity with the language.
-This documentation assumes some familiarity with the language.
+However you can also skim the documentation in order to get a feeling for the language.

 ## How to Read This Documentation